kalpeshkhare7777/SU2_GSOC_assignment/Task 5/report.md

 - **No impact** on memory requirements

 ## 5. Conclusion
 The implementation of speed of sound output was successfully completed and integrated with the existing axisymmetric turbulent jet simulation.
-The modification:
-- Provided additional physical insight into the flow characteristics
-- Enabled more detailed compressibility analysis through Mach number computation
-- Maintained all original solution accuracy and convergence properties
-- Introduced minimal computational overhead

-The new output capability enhances the utility of the simulation for acoustic and compressibility studies while preserving all validated features of the original test case.

-### Recommendations for Future Work:
-- Implement additional acoustic outputs (e.g., pressure fluctuations)
-- Add capability for integrated noise prediction
-- Include non-isothermal conditions to study thermal effects on sound speed

 ## References
 - [SU2 Documentation](https://su2code.github.io/docs_v7/)